bigtreetech/docs/docs/Panda_Aura_A1mini.md

 <a id="first-connection"></a>

-> Note: The software operation steps for the control box used by Panda Aura A1 and Panda Aura A1mini are the same.
-Below, it will be referred to as Panda_Aura, without distinguishing between the specific models.
+> Note: The software setup and operation for the Panda Aura A1 and A1 mini control boxes are identical.
+For the remainder of this guide, they will be collectively referred to as "Panda_Aura."

 When you power up for the first time or restore factory settings, you'll see a blue flowing light, indicating that Panda Aura is not yet bound to the printer.